Before you start the process, below are some basic definitions that will aid you in the transfer process:

 - It is also recommended that students inquire about scholarship opportunities for transfer students from the receiving institution's Office of Admissions or Office of Financial Aid.

 Planning your transfer

 The first step in planning your transfer is to find out if there is a transfer agreement that fits your academic goal.
 There are many agreements around the state, and your campus' Transfer Advocate will be able to assist you with identifying programs in your area.

-You should also visit college and university websites and record information about transfer opportunities.
+You should also visit college and university websites and record information about transfer opportunities (you'll find these links on our Transfer webpage).
 Typically, these sites feature the following information:

 - Admission requirements and criteria